QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 We can see from the above that `(multirember)` has two arguments - _a_: the word we want to remove; _lat_: the candidate list. _a_ is contant all the time but _lat_ becomes shorter and shorter in every recursion.
-We re-write `(multirember)` in the second definition by adding another layer to just passing the arguments.
-It is defining with calling, which we called currying in The Little Schemer.
+We re-write `(multirember)` in the second definition by adding another layer to just pass the arguments.
+The major difference is the execution for `(eq? and else)` predicates, the `(mr)` get called without _a_ as argument anymore.

 What is the benefit of doing this?
-It seperates the procedures of applying _a_ and _lat_, you would naturally ask, what if I use currying learned from The Little Schemer to write it, maybe like this?
+It seperates the procedures of applying _a_ and _lat_, making the repetitive procedure `(mr)` easier for having less argument.
+You would probably wonder, instead of using Y combinator, what if I use currying learned from The
+Little Schemer to write it, maybe like this?

 {{< highlight scheme >}}